In the world of cookware, copper and stainless steel represent two of the most premium materials.

 Cleaning copper cookware has to be done carefully to avoid damaging the softer metal, and it needs to be totally dry before you put it away.

 Use a soft, non-abrasive cloth and mild detergents when cleaning copper cookware, or you risk discoloration.
 Never wash copper cookware in a dishwasher.
 The high water temperature and harsh detergents will tarnish the exterior.

 Copper is prone to corrosion and oxidation.
 If you’ve ever seen a greenish-brown on copper statues or cookware, that’s what I’m talking about.
 The best example is the Statue of Liberty.
 Most people don’t know it’s actually made of copper because it has turned green from years of oxidation.

 To prevent your cookware from oxidizing, regularly polish it.
-There are many ways to do this, but the most common is to make a paste using Bar Keepers Friend and water and gently rub it on the copper in a circular motion.
+There are many ways to do this, but the most common is to make a paste using Bar Keepers Friend or Bon Ami (check out my comparison of the two) and water and gently rub it on the copper in a circular motion.
 If you don’t have Bar Keepers Friend handy, you can do the same with vinegar and salt.

 Stainless steel should also be hand-washed, but some brands and collections label their stainless pieces as “dishwasher-safe.”
 You risk scratching the surface if you trust stainless cookware to a dishwasher, regardless of the label.